Malaysia–North Korea relations

-Malaysia–North Korea relations are nonexistent as of 2023.
-Relations were once strong but have deteriorated in recent years.
+Malaysia–North Korea relations were once strong but deteriorated following the 2017 assassination of Kim Jong-nam in Kuala Lumpur.
+Since 2021, the two countries have not maintained diplomatic ties, and relations are hostile.

 Malaysia was once one of the few countries with which North Korea enjoyed functional diplomatic and economic relationships.
-However, ties between the two countries have disintegrated.
 Malaysia had an embassy in Pyongyang, and North Korea had an embassy in Kuala Lumpur.

-Relations between the two countries deteriorated in 2017, in the aftermath of the assassination of Kim Jong-nam in Malaysia, which made global headlines and sparked a major diplomatic row between the two countries.
+Relations between Malaysia and North Korea disintegrated in 2017, in the aftermath of the assassination of Kim Jong-nam in Kuala Lumpur International Airport, which made global headlines and sparked a major diplomatic row between the two countries.
 In retaliation for Malaysia's refusal to release Kim's body pending the results of an autopsy, staff at the Malaysian embassy were prevented from leaving North Korea, and were only allowed to return home after Malaysia relented to North Korea's request to hand over Kim's remains (after an autopsy had been performed) and two North Korean nationals who had been detained for questioning in Malaysia.

-Following signs North Korea was embracing peace in 2018, Malaysia announced it would re-open its embassy in North Korea and resume relations.
+Amid the 2018–19 Korean peace process, Malaysia announced it would re-open its embassy in North Korea and resume relations.
 Because of ongoing bilateral complications, the Malaysian embassy remained vacant.
 North Korea severed ties with Malaysia on 19 March 2021 due to the latter's extradition of a North Korean national to the United States.
 The same day, the Malaysian government declared all North Korean diplomatic staff and their dependents personae non gratae and ordered them to leave the country within 48 hours.
+As of 2025, Malaysia is the only country in Southeast Asia that does not maintain diplomatic relations with North Korea and bans its people from travelling to the country.

 History

-Before

 Relations between the two countries started on 30 June 1973.
 This was part of a broader campaign by North Korea to enhance its ties with the developing world.

 The North Korean embassy was opened in Kuala Lumpur in 1974 and Malaysia sent its first ambassador to the DPRK in 2004.
+After Mahathir Mohamad became prime minister of Malaysia in 1981, relations developed quickly with exchanges of ministerial visits and aspirations to promote mutual economic development and peace on the peninsula.

 Relations between both countries improved and in 2009, Malaysia became the first country whose citizens were able to travel to North Korea without a visa.
 In 2013, the supreme leader of North Korea Kim Jong-un received an honorary doctorate from HELP University, a Malaysian university.